 Peer Reviewed Articles

+Chao, Sophie, and Dion Enari.
 2021.
-“Decolonizing Climate Change: A Call for Knowledge Generation Beyond Human Imaginaries.”
-Forthcoming in eTropic: electronic journal of studies in the tropics (Special Issue: Tropical Imaginaries & Climate Crisis).
-With Dion Enari.
+“Decolonizing Climate Change: A Call for Knowledge Generation Beyond Human Imaginaries.” eTropic: electronic journal of studies in the tropics (Special Issue: Tropical Imaginaries & Climate Crisis).
+Forthcoming.

 Peer Reviewed Book Chapters

-(forth) “Sago: A Storied Species of West Papua.”
+Chao, Sophie.
+2021.
+“Sago: A Storied Species of West Papua.”
 In Vieira, Patricia, Monica Gagliano, and John C. Ryan (eds).
-The Mind of Plants.
+The Mind of Plants: Narratives on Vegetal Intelligence.
 Santa FE, N.M.: Synergetic Press.
-October 2021.
+Pp. 317 - 325.

 Peer Reviewed Special Issues